Characterization of continuous stationary fields as generalized Ornstein-Uhlenbeck fields via multi-parameter Langevin equation and multiple Riemann-Stieltjes integration: Characterization of continuous stationary fields

 Next, we prove the uniqueness.
 Assume that $\tilde{X}$ is another stationary solution.
 Then, $\tilde{X}$ satisfies the Langevin equation also for $\tilde{G} = ( \mathcal{M}_\Theta \circ \mathcal{L}_\Theta)(\tilde{X})\in\mathcal{G}_{\Theta,0}$.
 Thus, $d\tilde{G}(t) = dG(t)$ implying $\tilde{X} = (\mathcal{L}_\Theta^{-1} \circ \mathcal{M}_\Theta^{-1} )(\tilde{G}) = (\mathcal{L}_\Theta^{-1} \circ \mathcal{M}_\Theta^{-1} )(G) = X$ by the definition of the transformation $\mathcal{M}^{-1}$. \end{proof} \end{theorem}

-We end the paper by considering the uniqueness of the solution to the Langevin equation for a given initial condition.
-It turns out that the solution is unique only up to certain modifications. \begin{defi} We say that processes $X(t)$ and $Y(t)$ are equivalent with respect to the parameter $\Theta$ if the process
+We end the paper by considering the uniqueness of the solution to the Langevin equation.
+It turns out that the solution is unique up to certain lower-dimensional components that can be eliminated by posing appropriate ''boundary conditions''. \begin{defi} We say that fields $X(t)$ and $Y(t)$ are equivalent with respect to the parameter $\Theta$ if the field